 No doubt, no doubt.
 After all, there are natural percussion instruments like the ground you hit with your foot, and it makes a sound.
 And when it’s still rhythmic, what a sound!
 This is where all kinds of Jamaican barrels come in, you know, the sea throws empty barrels, people fix and play them, and they get off very well.
 Or I remember , it was such a very inspiring book, and I remember that book or some other kind of jungle where those big gorillas or orangutans beat their chest — the chest is a drum.
 And the great commander who punches in his chest sends a signal: here I am, here are my lands, here are my wives, don’t get close, bum bum bum.
 [Laughs]

 No, no, no. But has said about the last man who forgot the sound of his bowstring.
 Behold, from the first to the last man.
 He forgot that the string was making a sound.
 [Laughs]

 Again, a question from the field of abstractions and theories.
 If I knew what was most important, everything else would be less critical.
 And anyone can say that everything matters.
 And that the most important thing is in every single thing.
 Because if you ask a beetle, it will say, “I am the most important.
 And what else have you come up with for me here?”

 Not on topics like that, no. [Laughs]

 Yes, of course.
-I imagine kids asking; like, "What's out of space?" or "What is after death?", well, all that sort of thing.
+I imagine kids asking; like, what’s out of space or what is after the death, well, all that sort of thing.
 And you have to talk to them.
-Maybe you remember an interesting episode, because this is understandable, that it is very lively.
+Maybe you remember an exciting episode because this is understandable that it is very lively.